lostintangent/gistpad/README.md

 If you'd prefer to write TypeScript instead of JavaScript, simply rename the `index.js` file to `index.ts`, and the code will be transparently compiled for you as you write it.
 If you'd like to always use TypeScript, then set the `GistPad: Playground Script Language` setting to `typescript`, and all new playgrounds will include an `index.ts` file by default.

+Finally, if you don't want/need HTML and/or CSS as part of your playgrounds, you can simply delete those files.
+If you want to supress these files when creating new playgrounds (e.g. because you're using React with "CSS in JS"), then you can set the `GistPad > Playground: Include Stylesheet` and/or `GistPad > Playground: Include Markup` settings to `false`.

 ## GistLog

 In addition to being able to use Gists to share code snippets/files, you can also use it as a mini-blog, thanks to integration with [GistLog](https://gistlog.co).
 In order to start blogging, simply run the `GistPad: New GistLog` command, which will create a new Gist that includes two files: `blog.md` and `gistlog.yml`.